Great-Side-Projects/real-time-payment-dashboard/README.md

      just run curl commands in the terminal kafka cluster.

-4. add in you logstash pipeline the following configuration to ingest the data from the Kafka topic (KsqlDB) and the data from the MySQL logs.
+4. Add in your logstash pipeline the following configuration to ingest the data from the Kafka topic (KsqlDB) and the data from the MySQL logs.
    - https://github.com/Great-Side-Projects/elastic-stack/blob/main/logstash/pipeline/kafka-to-elasticsearch.conf
    - https://github.com/Great-Side-Projects/elastic-stack/blob/main/logstash/pipeline/mysql-to-elasticsearch.conf